 We continue to strengthen our vertically integrated structure from concept of idea, to engineering, to manufacturing, to retail and logistics.
 We intend to maintain strong manufacturing capabilities in North America, which we believe is a long-term competitive advantage that will allow us to advance our objectives of maintaining fast order delivery, exceptional quality and improving capacity to ship stocked and custom made-to-order items more quickly, which in turn will allow us to grow our business.
-In December 2017, the Tax Act substantially reduced our effective tax rate.
-We expect our effective tax rate to be approximately 30% for the remainder of fiscal 2018 and 24% to 25% for fiscal 2019.
+Having refreshed over 70% of our products in the last three years, our current product offerings are fresh and relevant.